Introduction to Facial Fat Transfer

 Our plastic surgeon will give you more specific advice on preparing for this treatment.
 We advise to stop smoking and avoid blood thinners before your surgery.
 You'll also need to avoid taking pain medication that contains aspirin or ibuprofen in the weeks leading up to your surgery.
 You will be given full advise on how best to prepare.

-Fat Transfer Under Eyes: Fat Grafting London - Facial Fat Transfer Surgeons
+Fat Transfer Under Eyes and Face: Fat Grafting London - Facial Fat Transfer Surgeons

 Related Reading